 Most highly successful entrepreneurs and figures have routines and habits that they do every morning.
+How to Get Started on Your Morning Routine?
 Here are a few examples:

 - Oprah Winfrey, CEO and CCO of the Oprah Winfrey Network: She meditates for 20 minutes and runs on the treadmill for 15 minutes and go for a walk

 - Jack Dorsey, Cofounder of Twitter and Square: He wakes up at 5:30 am to meditate and do a 6-mile jog.

 - Tim Ferris, Author of The 4-Hour Work Week: He makes his bed, meditates for 20 minutes, workout, drink tea and journal

 - Anna Wintour, Editor in Chief of Vogue: She plays tennis at 5:45 am for one hour

 - Arianna Huffington, Former Co-founder of The Huffington Post: She doesn’t check her phone first thing in the morning.
 She takes her time to breathe, be grateful and set her intention for the day